A Step-By-Step Guide to Google Tag Manager Development & Testing

 13. Publish Changes

-If necessary, you can remove other changes by clicking on them in the ‘Overview’ tab and select ‘Abandon Change’.
+You can remove other changes by clicking on them in the ‘Overview’ tab and select ‘Abandon Change’.
 Only ever publish changes that have been approved.

 14. Check Live Data: